Nextflow

 Create a Conda environment

 The user can also install the required software dependencies via Conda by specifying the packages or the path(s) to the configuration YAML file(s) directly in the pipeline script.
-In this case the user must use the option -with-conda.
+In this case, the user must use the option -with-conda.

-Import a configuration file
+Import a Configuration File

 The parameter Configuration is used to upload a Nextflow configuration file.
 The latter is a simple text file containing a set of properties defined using the syntax: